Anepian/Python-Projects/EN/3. Prime Numbers/README.md

 # Prime Numbers

-This folder contains a Python script to determine prime numbers and generate a list of prime numbers up to a given limit.
+This folder contains a Python script to determine if a number is prime.

 ## Files

-- `Primes.py`: Contains the functions `is_prime` and `primes_up_to`.
+- `Primes.py`: Contains the function `is_prime`.

-## Functions
+## Function

 ### `is_prime(number)`